-Charlotte Vangsgaard is the managing partner in ReD Associates.
-She has a strong analytical background in social theory and business strategy.
+Charlotte Vangsgaard has a strong analytical background in social theory and business strategy.
 At ReD Charlotte handles marketing- and pharma-related projects in Europe for consumer goods and healthcare companies.
 Throughout her time at ReD she has focused on helping companies set a commercial direction for the future based on a deep understanding of their core customers.
 Charlotte also spent a decade driving projects on poverty alleviation and economic development for the United Nations Development Programme in Cairo and Algiers and moved on to working for the Danish Government and the International Center for Corporate Accountability.
 She holds a Masters in Political Science and an MBA in International Business and Marketing from City University in New York.

 Filip Lau has spent his career helping media and consumer goods companies define new innovation strategies and business models.
 A recent paper for the American Anthropological Association’s EPIC conference surveyed how companies perceive and exploit “insights” derived from ethnographic research.
 Filip’s book, The Globalists, is a reported and sociological take on globalization through the lens of industries as diverse as container shipping, haute couture, and renewable energy.
 Filip was previously a partner at two of Copenhagen’s largest design consultancies and has written on design’s role in contemporary society for Surface, Wallpaper, Review, and Idea.
 Filip has a Masters in Sociology from The University of Copenhagen and has taught politics there as a visiting professor at the Institute for Political Science.
 He is also on the board of the Danish Architectural Press.

-Jun Lee has spent most of his professional career focused around research and planning for new product development, with an expertise in consumer electronics.
-His recent focus has been in mobile play, waged-based gaming, the challenges and limits of social networking, and the changing dynamics of television viewing in the home.
-He has worked with major clients to help build perspectives on how to position and define new consumer products and develop signature experiences within the products themselves.
 Having worked in Seoul, Korea, for Samsung Electronics and in Copenhagen with ReD’s home office, Jun brings a seasoned international perspective from life and connections in several continents.
-Jun holds a Masters in Design from the Institute of Design, IIT, Chicago, and a Bachelor’s in Neuroscience and Behavior from Columbia University.
+Jun holds a Master’s in Design from the Institute of Design, IIT, Chicago, and a Bachelor’s in Neuroscience and Behavior from Columbia University.